 ROE has also been falling steadily from 1984 to 1986 (by 21% from 1984 to 1985 and 50% from 1985 to 1986), leading to a declining sustainable growth rate.

 These ratios raise the question: “Is the cost of providing a high level of customer service with a low margin/high volume business sustainable in the long-term?”
 Because Home Depot has not been able to generate cash from operations, one might suspect that this is not a sustainable strategy.
-However, we believe it is too soon in the lifecycle of this high growth business to reach a conclusion.
-Our recommendation, albeit conservative, is for Home Depot to scale back expansion efforts until it has resolved the issues with its operational inefficienciences.
-Move forward only with those new stores that will not require considerable additional capital expenditure and considering closing unprofitable stores.
+However, we believe it is too soon in the lifecycle of this high growth business to reach a definitive conclusion.
+Our recommendation, albeit conservative, is for Home Depot to scale back expansion efforts until it has resolved the issues with its operational inefficienciences inefficiencies.
+We suggest that the firm move forward only with those new stores that will not require considerable additional capital expenditure and considering closing unprofitable stores.
 Improved operational efficiency in the form of increased profit margin and asset turnover should enable Home Depot to generate enough cash from operations to support aggressive expansion.

 Nonetheless, even with scaling back expansion efforts, Home Depot will require some form of financing to continue operations.
-If Home Depot continues with its planned new store openings, it will need $73.8 million in financing.
-Even if Home Depot halts all further store growth, it would still need $25.8 million in financing.
+If Home Depot continues with its nine planned new store openings, it will need $73.8 million in financing.
+Even if Home Depot halts all further store growth, it would still need $25.8 million in financing to support our negative cash flow from operations and investment.
 Our recommendation is that any further funding needs be raised through debt until the stock price improves.
-Home Depot has some room in its current debt covents for additional debt (current net worth of $189.342 million, needs to be at least $165 million; current ratio of 2.26, needs to be at least 1.5; current interest coverage ratio of 2.14 to 1 needs to be at least 2 to 1).
+Home Depot has some room in its current debt covenants for additional debt (current net worth of $189.342 million, needs to be at least $165 million; current ratio of 2.26, needs to be at least 1.5; current interest coverage ratio of 2.14 to 1 needs to be at least 2 to 1).
 Once the stock price lifts to reflect improved operational results, Home Depot can contemplate a new equity offering to raise capital for aggressive expansion efforts.

 We look forward to meeting with you to discuss in further detail the above recommendations.